"Don't Ask, Don't Tell" Law

 In 2010, a repeal to the policy was sought through a congress bill, under the conditions that the President, Secretary of Defense and Chairman of the Joint Chief of Staff could agree the repeal would not harm the military's position of readiness.
 On July 22, 2011, President Obama, Defense Secretary Panetta, and Chairman of the Joint Chiefs of Staff Admiral Mullen agreed that the U.S. military was finally ready for the "Don't Ask, Don't Tell (DADT) repeal, which went into effect on September 20, 2011.

-This sweeping change in U.S. Law was welcomed by thousands of U.S. service members across the globe that had been hiding their sexual orientation from their fellow service men and women, their colleagues and their friends for years.
+This sweeping change in U.S. Law was welcomed by thousands of U.S. service members that had been hiding their sexual orientation from their fellow service men and women, their colleagues and their friends for years.
 Under the DADT policy, if they came out openly about their sexual orientation, they would have faced discharge and an end to their military career.
 Through these changes many individuals have been able to pursue their dream or protect their country like they would have been unable to do before.

 Help for Those Already Discharged